aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::GenerateDatasetMappings

     Generate standardized table and Excel sheet mappings based on the :token:`dex::Dataset`, :token:`dex::TableName`, and :token:`dex::ColumnName` annotations.
 The generated mappings will be stored in the :token:`Mappings/Generated` subfolder of the project folder.
 All generated mappings will automatically be added to the set of available mappings, and can be directly used to read and write the standardized JSON, XML, CSV or Excel data sources based on the data exchange annotations.
+The function will return 1 on success, or 0 on failure.

     You can influence how mappings will be generated through: